yungsnuzzy/conjurr/README.md

 * Make it functionally standalone, make a release as an EXE or NT service

-* Make settings page for Tautulli path and api key, google gemini api key
+* (DONE) Make settings page for Tautulli path and api key, google gemini api key

 * Formalize API so a given user can be passed, and the data returned as JSON